A detailed comparison of VAST and VPAID, plus more information on how they work to help you choose the right one for your video ads.

 Steps To Creating Custom VAST Tag

-VAST tags are generally of two types namely VAST XML and VAST URL.
+VAST tags are generally of two types, namely VAST XML and VAST URL.
 But mostly, VAST XML is a rather preferred format if both XML and URL formats are supported by your DSP.
-In addition, there are three ways to creating a VAST tag.
+In addition, there are three ways to create a VAST tag.
 All you need to do is follow these steps:

-You may choose to make the VAST script manually i.e XML.
-To do so, you must edit the predefined parameters and add them together to construct a full-fledged XML file for VAST tag.
+You may choose to make the VAST script manually, i.e. XML.
+To do so, you must edit the predefined parameters and add them together to construct a full-fledged XML file for the VAST tag.